 For once, this wasn’t a concert in Zurich’s “standard” concert hall, the Tonhalle, but a philharmonic concert in the opera house.
 Zurich’s Opera House was built in 1890/91 by the Viennese architects Fellner & Hellmer.
 It’s a neo-classical building with an auditorium in neo-Rococo style.
 The architects were prominent and very active throughout Europe.
 They built similar theaters in Wiesbaden and in Prague.
 The opera house is relatively small, holding around 1200 seats, many without direct or full sight of the stage.

-Zurich’s Opera Hopuse was originally named “Stadttheater Zürich” and conceived as a house for drama, opera and musical events.
+Zurich’s Opera House originally carried the name “Stadttheater Zürich”.
+It served as a house for drama, opera and musical events.
 Only in 1925, when a separate theater for drama was built, it was renamed “Opernhaus”.
-Note that the Zurich Tonhalle was built by the same architects, in 1893-95.
+Note that the same architects also built the Zurich Tonhalle, in 1893-95.

-We were late in booking, and so we (my wife, my daughter and I) only had rear seats on the side of the second balcony, with limited sight to the orchestra.
+We were late in booking, and so we (my wife, my daughter and I) only had rear seats on the side of the second balcony.
+This limited the sight to the orchestra.
 The event was sold out.
 I just managed to see the pianist (not the keyboard, though), and my sight line was pretty much along the lid of the piano, onto the sound board.
 The picture below is from the applause after the piano concerto:

 The Opera House as a Concert Venue